MAFrazier/sql_challenge/README.md

 •	Import of CSV files

-•	Data modeling - Entity Relationship Diagram
+•	Data Modeling - Entity Relationship Diagram

-•	Data engineering
+•	Data Engineering

-•	Data analysis
+•	Data Analysis

    o	List the employee number, last name, first name, sex, and salary of each employee.

    o	List the first name, last name, and hire date for the employees who were hired in 1986.